Major Signs of Dominance You Must Pay Attention in Self Defence

 Well, people getting in each other’s faces, expanding their chest, and occupying as much space as possible.
 Just like Apes.
 You could say the Monkey Dance is a sequence of ritualized primate violence.

-Dominance Displays are Different in Street Fights
+Signs of Dominance are Different in Street Fights

 Dominance displays differ from violent encounters because they feature a verbal and non-verbal dialogue.
 These events can be distinguished from sudden attacks and ambushes.
 For example, when walking down a street, and someone runs up behind and sucker punches you.
 It’s a completely different element of violence and physical action.